Work patterns · Personality · Career strengths

 For the signals that make people trust you, follow your lead, or quietly hold back.

-You want to lead with more credibility
+If: you want to lead with more credibility